thomajad002/AI-Overlord-Chrome-Extension/README.md

 2. Click on the extension tab in the navagation bar
 3. Hit `Manage Extensions` at the bottom of the menu
-4. Make sure developer mode is turned on in the top right 5 Click on `Load unpacked` button in the top left
+4. Make sure developer mode is turned on in the top right
+5. Click on `Load unpacked` button in the top left
 6. Select the file location and then you are done

-### Enjoy!
-This was made just because my CS teacher made this joke in class so I made it real.